ubeydeozdmr/turkiye-api/README.md

 **Endpoint:** `GET /api/v1/neighborhoods/:id`

 You can use this route to get data for exact neighborhood.
-This is a recently added endpoint and is experimental.
-It may not work properly.
 The available path variables and query parameters are:

 - `id` (Path Variable): ID of neighborhood
 - `fields` (Query Parameter, string): It shows the fields you want to see in the response.